 Next, white blood cells die off and accumulate, along with other fluid and debris.
 This forms a pustule, which is when there’s a visible whitehead as a result of white blood cells.
 (It’s important to note that not all breakouts will transition fully into this stage).

-A cyst is larger than a pustule.
-It’s considered to be severe inflammatory acne, and as a result, can be quite painful.
-They’re typically triggered by a surge of hormones.
+A cyst, on the other hand, is larger than a pustule.
+It’s considered to be a severe inflammatory breakout, and as a result, can be quite painful.
+Cysts are typically triggered by a surge of hormones.
 For some unknown reason, the skin’s sebaceous glands become hypersensitive to this hormone cascade and react by overproducing sebum.
 So much so, that the sebaceous gland becomes swollen and hardened.
-Unable to push the extra oil into the lining of the hair follicle, which leads to the surface of the skin via the pores, the gland bursts underneath the skin.
+Unable to push the extra oil into the lining of the hair follicle, the gland bursts underneath the skin.
 This causes inflammation and irritation.

 The Bottom Line

 Breakouts can be difficult to deal with but knowing a little bit more about them and how they happen can be helpful in minimizing them.
-While there is no single reason why some people struggle with breakouts and others don’t, it likely comes down to genetics or simply a case of bad luck.
+While there is no single reason why some people struggle with breakouts and others don’t, it likely comes down to genetics.
+It’s not all bad, though.
+As I’ve always told my clients, people who struggle with breakouts are actually lucky (yes, really!
+Learn why).

 Celebrity Esthetician & Skincare Expert